raspberrypilearning/fart-detector/WORKSHEET.md

 It is possible that the air quality could be so *bad* that the threshold is never found; it can get this way if you abuse the deodorant can or fart in a confined space.
 In this case, `result` will still be `-1` and will end up being the return value of the function.
 This allows the main code to know if the calibration was successful or not.
 When the calibration is unsuccessful you can only wait for the air to clear and try again.
 You can always print a message about the fart lingering though!

-Right, now let's program the main code that will use the `calibrate` function!
+Now let's program the main code that will use the `calibrate` function!

 Enter or copy and paste this code at the very bottom of your file: